 Is iron safe?

-Your healthcare provider checks your iron levels and decides the safest method for iron supplementation that is right for you.
+Your healthcare professional checks your iron levels and decides the safest method for iron supplementation that is right for you.
 The different methods include oral iron, IV iron and dialysate iron.
-Talk to your healthcare provider if you have any questions about your iron treatment.
+Talk to your healthcare professional if you have any questions about your iron treatment.
 Some patients have concerns about IV iron and iron dialysate.
 Here is some information on safety:

 - Is iron in dialysate safe?
 The use of dialysate iron has been shown to help keep normal iron levels in the body in hemodialysis patients (this type or iron is used only in hemodialysis patients).
-While initial studies show that dialysate iron is well tolerated by most patients who receive it, there are no long-term studies of its safety.
+Dialysate iron has been shown to be tolerated by most patients who receive it.
 It can only be used in dialysis facilities with specific dialysate preparation systems.